 Mr. Mays has litigated a wide range of matters in federal and state courts.
 He has briefed cases for the U.S. Supreme Court and both state and federal appellate courts.
 In 2017, he briefed and argued a case to the North Carolina Supreme Court and obtained a decision that should benefit North Carolina’s banks and credit unions for decades to come.

-In addition to his private practice, Rob serves a Chapter 7 bankruptcy trustee.
-Rob has served on the Bankruptcy Council of the North Carolina Bar Association, and on the Board of Directors for the North Carolina Creditors Bar Association.
+In addition to his private practice, Rob serves as a Chapter 7 bankruptcy trustee.
+Rob serves on the Bankruptcy Council of the North Carolina Bar Association, and on the Board of Directors for the North Carolina Creditors Bar Association.
 He was named to Business North Carolina’s “Legal Elite” for Bankruptcy in 2018, and named as a “Super Lawyer” for Creditor-Debtor Rights in 2019.